Does Montana have state overtime laws that are different from federal law?

-- apprentices or learners, who may be exempted by the commissioner for a period not to exceed 30 days of their employment;
+- Apprentices or learners, who may be exempted for up to 30 days of their employment;

-- learners under the age of 18 who are employed as farm workers, provided that the exclusion may not exceed 180 days from their initial date of employment and further provided that during this exclusion period, wages paid the learners may not be less than 50% of the minimum wage rate established in this part;
+- Learners under the age of 18 who are employed as farm workers, but only for up to 180 days, and they must not be paid less than 50% of the minimum wage rate;

-- a person serving as a foster parent, licensed as a foster care provider in accordance with 52-2-621, and providing care without wage compensation to no more than six foster children in the provider's own residence.
+- A person serving as a foster parent, licensed as a foster care provider, and providing care without wage compensation to no more than six foster children in the provider's own residence.
 The person may receive reimbursement for providing room and board, obtaining training, respite care, leisure and recreational activities, and providing for other needs and activities arising in the provision of in-home foster care;

-- an employee employed in domestic service employment to provide companionship services, as defined in 29 CFR 552.6, or respite care for individuals who, because of age or infirmity, are unable to care for themselves as provided under section 213(a)(15) of the Fair Labor Standards Act (29 U.S.C.
-213), when the person providing the service is employed directly by a family member or an individual who is legal guardian.
+- Domestic employees who provide companionship services, or respite care for individuals who, because of age or infirmity, are unable to care for themselves; and the worker is employed directly by a family member or legal guardian.